magicblock-labs/Solana.Unity-SDK/README.md

 Solana.Unity-SDK uses [Solana.Unity-Core](https://github.com/garbles-labs/Solana.Unity-Core) implementation, native .NET Standard 2.0 (Unity compatible) with full RPC API coverage.

-Solana.Unity-SDK started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we have made and upcoming pipeline of wallet integrations including SMS, Phantom and Web3auth support ...
+Solana.Unity-SDK started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we have made and upcoming pipeline of integrations.

 ## Documentation